sonic-net/SONiC/doc/ntp/migration-to-chrony.md

 * Unless specified via a config option, chrony will use the system's routing rules to determine what interface to send NTP packets to for each source, and will listen for a response on the socket that it opens.
-In other words, the list of interfaces to listen on doesn't need to be specified.
-The config option `bindacqdevice` specifies an interface to use to send and receive NTP packets.
+In other words, the list of interfaces to listen on doesn't need to be specified, and a permanent socket doesn't need to be kept open (unlike ntpd).
+If it is desired that NTP packets are sent via a specific interface, then the config option `bindacqdevice` can be used to specify this interface.
+Similarly, `bindacqaddress` can be used to specify an IPv4 or IPv6 address.
-* The kernel will get a notification that the time is synchronized, which will allow it to sync the hardware/RTC clock.
+* If `rtcsync` is enabled in the configuration, then the kernel will get a notification that the time is synchronized, which will allow it to sync the hardware clock/RTC.
+Otherwise, chrony can manage the hardware clock/RTC.
-* There's a separate communication method (Unix socket and UDP port 323) for talking to and configuring `chronyd` itself.
+* There's a separate communication method (Unix socket and UDP port 323) for talking to and configuring `chronyd` itself. `ntpd` uses the same port for daemon configuration/information as NTP packets.
 This can help with security/firewalls.

 ### Disadvantages of replacing ntpd with chrony

 There are also a couple minor disadvantages as well:

-* In the server case, chrony can listen on only one interface or one IP address (per family).
-This means that unlike ntpd, where there may be multiple sockets, one per interface or per IP address, listening for NTP packets, chrony will have only two (one for IPv4, one for IPv6) sockets open.
-Instead, chrony can be told which IP addresses to allow/deny packets from.
+* When chrony is acting as an NTP server (not just as a client), chrony can listen on only one interface or on one IPv4 and one IPv6 address.
+This means that unlike ntpd, where there may be multiple sockets (one per interface or per IP address) listening for NTP packets from client, chrony will have only two sockets (one for IPv4, one for IPv6) open.
+That being said, chrony can be told which IP addresses/subnets to allow/deny packets from.
+This means that chrony can be told to listen on all addresses (i.e. not be bound to a single interface, and listen on 0.0.0.0 and ::), and specify which subnets are allowed to talk to chrony through the use of `allow` and `deny` config options (i.e. `allow 10.2.0.0/16` and `deny 10.2.3.0/24`).
+Alternatively, a firewall (such as iptables) can be used to allow/block UDP port 123 packets from selected interfaces/IP subnets.
 * Tools that work with `ntpd` such as `ntpq` and `ntpstat` will not work with chrony, as they use different protocols for communication.
 Fortunately, `chronyc` can serve as a replacement to all necessary functions of `ntpq` and `ntpstat`, but with possibly different output formats.

+### Conclusion

+Given the issues that the usage of ntpd have revealed, chrony's differences in behavior (always slewing the time, optionally updating the hardware clock/RTC, and reduced scope of permanently open sockets) are a major improvement over ntpd.
+For the disadvantages listed here, there are at least workarounds that can be used.
+These workarounds are listed above.

+For this reason, it makes sense to migrate to chrony.

 ## Migrating from ntpd to chrony in SONiC

 ### Configuration

-In terms of SONiC configuration changes, there are no configuration changes needed for migrating from ntpd to chrony.
+In terms of SONiC configuration changes, there are no configuration changes required for migrating from ntpd to chrony.
 All of the configuration information passed in can be translated to chrony's syntax.

 For chrony's configuration file, there are differences in the configuration options that are available.
 The major ones of note are:
 * Chrony doesn't require listening on an interface to be able to send and receive NTP packets on it.
-* Chrony can only listen on one interface (or one IPv4 and one IPv6 address), whereas ntpd can open any number of sockets listening on port 123.
+* When acting as a NTP server, chrony can only listen on one interface (or one IPv4 and one IPv6 address), whereas ntpd can open any number of sockets listening on port 123.
-* Chrony doesn't have a default panic threshold, where if the time received via NTP is too different than the system time, then chrony exits, whereas ntpd does, which needed to be disabled in our configuration.
+* Chrony doesn't have a default panic threshold, whereas ntpd does by default.
+  A panic threshold means that if the time received via NTP is too different than the system time (i.e. greater than the panic threshold), then the NTP daemon will exit immediately instead of doing anything, and expect the system administrator to first correct the system time to the actual time.
+For SONiC's purposes, we do not want the panic threshold to be set.
+Chrony doesn't set one, whereas ntpd does set a threshold of 1000 seconds by default (which can be overridden).
 * ntpd's configuration specified what each subnet was allowed to do, whereas chrony doesn't quite have that.
 This is partly because the configuration control for chrony is on a different port entirely (UDP port 323 instead of